inikas/GNSSJammingAnalysis/README.md

 - note can work for any OS
 - Things that can be changed manually:
 -   - note grid is preset but can be changed manually
 -   - saving data frame with final data

+To work on:
+- r2 and getting from the website itself